-Art within KS4 is planned and focused on pupils achieving AQA accreditations.
+Art within KS4 is planned and focused on students achieving AQA accreditations and a newly introduced GCSE.
 They will be continuing and improving on set skills acquired on their journey through the school.
-Pupils will be encouraged, where possible, to be independent with their decision-making.
+Students will be encouraged, where possible, to be independent with their decision-making.

 Students will be empowered to take ownership of their projects and research different methods, approaches, describing and analysing the choices they have made.
-They will acquire specific skills within these unit awards, understanding the importance of learning about the work of others.
+They will acquire specific skills within the courses they are following, understanding the importance of learning about the work of others.
 Mastering skills and developing these to suit the student's own work.

 Key Stage 5